raul-leal/SIQRA_Model/README.md

 This work aimed to test the stability of this model through simulations with a population of 100 nodes.

 # Analysis of the SIQRA Model
 Firstly, a manual variation of the initial conditions and parameters was done in order to achieve significant changes in the network's behavior.
 After these checks, a modeling of the SIQRA network was performed, where all parameters varied from 0.1 to 1.0, aiming for a more in-depth analysis of the influence of each parameter on the final state of the SIQRA network.
-These tests concluded that the network in question is stable for all possible variations if the model used does not include a nonlinear IQ term, and can be safely implemented in real computer networks.
-For the model with a nonlinear IQ term, the necessity of an initial population of at least one antidote or quarantine node was proven.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/79e85f04-f4ea-4ac1-baf1-13b637c61526">